Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Experiments

-\textbf{Implementation Details.} We adopt UI-TARS-1.5-7B~\citep{ui-tars-15-seed} as the base agent.
-As it was released prior to ScienceBoard, environments such as Celestia and KAlgebra are likely unseen to the agent.
+\textbf{Implementation Details.} We adopt UI-TARS-1.5-7B~\citep{ui-tars-15-seed} and Qwen3-VL-8B-Instruct~\citep{bai2025qwen3vltechnicalreport} as base agents.
+As UI-TARS-1.5-7B predates ScienceBoard, environments like Celestia and KAlgebra are likely unseen, thereby enabling us to evaluate the effectiveness of \ACuRL{} in novel environments.
 For our task generator, we use GPT-5~\citep{openaigpt5}.
-For each environment, we generate 256 tasks based on different contexts crawled from the web for each iteration.
-For automatic evaluation, we adopt GPT-5-mini to reduce evaluation cost.
+For each environment, we generate 256 tasks per iteration from web-crawled contexts.
+For CUAJudge, we use GPT-5-mini to reduce evaluation cost.
 See Appendix~\ref{appendix:experimental_details} for more implementation details.